 My boyfriend realized that these were most common when I was trying to deal with a situation (like a problem at work or cleaning the house) alongside when I had neglected to fully look after myself.

-See I could do a lot of stuff (hello high functioning depression) like dealing with work issues, just not when I had neglected The Big Six as well.
+I could do a lot of stuff and get a lot done (hello high functioning depression), like dealing with work issues, just not when I had neglected The Big Six as well.

 I bet you really want to know what those Big Six are right?
-Well they are pretty obvious…
+Well, they’re pretty obvious…

 – Eating enough actual food